mayc0njr/leads-backend/README.md

 # Configuration
 The project is created with SqlServer, connection string should be set on appsettings.json

-if needed, a docker container can be pulled and created using `remember to set a password and user, and update the connection string data`
+if needed, a docker container can be pulled and created using
 ```
 docker pull mcr.microsoft.com/mssql/server
 docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=P@ssw0rd" -p 1433:1433 --name CONTAINER_NAME -d mcr.microsoft.com/mssql/server
 ```
+remember to set a password and user, and update the connection string data.

 the port for connection is default to: HTTP 5400, HTTPS 5401, but can be changed on appsettings.json

 # How to run